Saksh02/Recipes/README.md

 # Recipes
-Life is dull without good food, this project helps to find easy food recipes.
+Life is dull without good food, this project helps to concise recipe of our favourite foods.
-So, this project is totally html-based.
+Overall, it is completely a html-based webpage.